barbaralba's translation of the new testament

 "No. Not anymore than you and me."

 Jamie made a scary face and I made one back at him and a little bit of sun broke through the clouds.
+And a bit of a smile returned to my face.

 chapter 14